-Kentucky Community and Technical College System Streamlines HR Process
+Kentucky Community and Technical College System Streamline HR Process

-The Kentucky Community and Technical College System got proactive when their HR process was clogging the productivity pipeline
+The Kentucky Community and Technical College System got proactive when they streamline HR process that was clogging the productivity pipeline

 With many labor-intensive, paper-based human resources processes for essential functions, Kentucky Community and Technical College System (KCTCS) was faced with challenges affecting their ability to reclassify and create new positions to support the changing nature of the business of Higher Education.

 KCTCS chose VeBridge for an in-depth analysis and tailored solution.
 VeBridge quickly developed and implemented an efficient, configurable system for document/content management, eForms and workflow available and applicable to every college within the system.

 Headquartered in Versailles, Kentucky, KCTCS includes 16 colleges with over 10,000 employees on more than 70 campuses.
 KCTCS serves a diverse set of students of more than 90,000 with programs such as associate degrees, pre-baccalaureate education to transfer to a public 4-year institution; adult education, continuing and developmental education; customized training for business and industry; and distance learning.